ericlewis/vibrator/README.md

-# Vibrator personalization prototype
+# Vibrator

-A production-ready personalization system that matches user behavior with content using slider-based preference modeling.
+A personalization system that matches user behavior with content using slider-based preference modeling.
 Vibrator uses state-of-the-art instructional embeddings to understand user actions (clicks, writes, reactions) and score content against customizable personality/preference dimensions.

 ## What it does